Magical thinking: Phenomenological approach

 Ariel Glucklich tries to understand magic from a subjective perspective, attempting to comprehend magic on a phenomenological, experientially based level.
 Glucklich seeks to describe the attitude that magical practitioners feel what he calls "magical consciousness" or the "magical experience".
 He explains that it is based upon "the awareness of the interrelatedness of all things in the world by means of simple but refined sense perception."

 Another phenomenological model is that of Gilbert Lewis, who argues that "habit is unthinking".
 He believes that those practicing magic do not think of an explanatory theory behind their actions any more than the average person tries to grasp the pharmaceutical workings of aspirin.
 When the average person takes an aspirin, he does not know how the medicine chemically functions.
 He takes the pill with the premise that there is proof of efficacy.
 Similarly, many who avail themselves of magic do so without feeling the need to understand a causal theory behind it.

 According to Eric Fromm (1950), superstition beliefs nurtured by religious or cultural exposure often influences a concept of locus of control.
 Adversity has a greater effect on a person's external locus of control, and magical thinking can therefore be utilized as a coping mechanism for the lack of control in one's life experiences (Stanke).
 Superstition-based magical thinking can be potentially harmful for those involved, as it ultimately decreases the amount of internal locus of control in an individual.
-This can cause unusual behavior in extreme cases reminiscent of symptoms of mental illnesses such as OCPD and psychosis.
+This can cause unusual behavior in extreme cases reminiscent of symptoms of mental illnesses such as OCD and psychosis.

 The average case of magical thinking takes the form of manifesting a dream life, or superstitious beliefs such as the unlucky number 13.
-Jean Piaget claims that children are especially inclined to use such thinking during their early developmental stages (before the age of 8), as they are more susceptible to believing in magic because of their egocentrism.
+Jean Piaget's theory claims that children are especially inclined to use such thinking during their early developmental stages (before the age of 8), as they are more susceptible to believing in magic because of their egocentrism.